Samagra-Development/Samagra-Website/src/pages/amritseries/antyodaya-saral.md

 bannerImage: /img/as_10-apr_gif.gif
 title1: Transforming scheme and service delivery for citizens in the state of Haryana
-title2: Each citizen needs access to government schemes and services like Aadhar, Birth Certificate, etc as part of our everyday lives.
+title2: Each citizen needs access to government schemes and services like Aadhaar, Birth Certificate, etc as part of our everyday lives.
 But, there are many complexities that make this process difficult...
 title3: What was life like before Antyodaya Saral?
 backgroundMap: ""